cmakkaya/eks-monitoring-with-anteon/README.md

 * 3.4.
 Creating an Ingress Controller
 4. Creating a GitHub Repository for Source Code Management
 5. Creating an Amazon ECR Repository for Artifact
-6. Creating Amazon S3 Bucket
+6. Creating an Amazon S3 Bucket
-7. Installing and Integrating the Amazon RDS MySql Database for Customer Records into the Microservices App
+7. Installing and Integrating the Amazon RDS MySQL Database for Customer Records into the Microservices App
 8. Preparing and Running The Jenkins File and CI/CD Pipeline for Kubernetes on AWS EKS
 9. Setting Domain Name and TLS/SSL Certificate for Microservices App Using Amazon Route 53, Let’s Encrypt, and Cert Manager.
 * 9.1.
 Creating an “A” record